(irc log from june 2nd 2008)

 <devnet> not at build time, at install time

-<eMBee> but that should be irrelevant to using conary for
+<eMBee> but that should be irrelevant to using conary for building only

 <devnet> should it?